Toscana IGP

 1. Sangiovese: The heart of many Italian wines, Sangiovese thrives in Toscana IGP's diverse topography.
 It demands a delicate balance, prospering in well-drained soils rich in limestone, enjoying the region’s warm days and cooler nights.
 This climate allows the grape to develop its characteristic acidity while maintaining a moderate sugar content.
 The vine is known for its adaptability but requires meticulous canopy management and pruning to prevent overcropping and to ensure high-quality fruit production.

 2. Cabernet Franc: Slightly more tolerant to cooler climates than its relatives, Cabernet Franc in Toscana IGP finds its expression in areas with significant diurnal temperature variations, which help maintain its acidity and aromatic qualities.
-Although adaptable to various soil types, it excels in well-drained, chalky soils, providing the necessary stress for developing concentrated flavors.
+Although adaptable to various soil types, it excels in well-drained, chalky soils, providing the necessary stress for developing wines with concentrated flavors.
 Careful vineyard management is essential to curb its vigorous growth and guarantee optimal ripeness.

 3. Cabernet Sauvignon: Known for its resilience and vigor, Cabernet Sauvignon requires a warm, preferably dry climate for optimal ripening, which Toscana IGP reliably provides.
 It is relatively low-maintenance, thriving in a variety of soils, though gravelly terrains are ideal for drainage and heat retention.
 The grape's thick skin and hardy nature make it resistant to many common viticultural hazards.